StackStorm/st2docs/docs/source/install/ewc_ha.rst

 st2web
 ______
 st2web is a StackStorm Web UI admin dashboard.
 By default, st2web K8s config includes a Pod Deployment and a Service.
-``2`` replicas (configurable) of st2web serve the web app and proxify requests to st2auth, st2api, st2stream.
+``2`` replicas (configurable) of st2web serve the web app and proxy requests to st2auth, st2api, st2stream.

 .. note::
   K8s Service uses only NodePort at the moment, so installing this chart will not provision a K8s resource of type LoadBalancer or Ingress (TODO!).